-As we are planning your commission, we can discuss the color of paper I will use.
-Not all whites are the same, and you will want to select a mat that coordinates with the paper I use for your piece (for example, for many charcoal pieces and some watercolor pieces, the paper I use is not a true bright white — it leans a little bit off-white.
+As we are planning your commission, ask me about the color of paper I will use if you plan to buy a mat before you see the finished artwork.
+Not all whites are the same, and you will want to select a mat that coordinates with the paper I use for your piece (for example, for many charcoal pieces and some watercolor pieces, the paper I use is not a true bright white — it leans a little bit off-white).

 When I am matting a piece of artwork, I like to use nondestructive/reversible means, such that someone could change the matting at any time without damage to the artwork.
 I often use these acid-free archival-quality mounting strips (from Amazon), because they adhere to the mat and not the artwork itself, so that you don't get adhesive on the artwork and can reposition it without damage to the artwork.
 You can cut them to the size you need.

 Selecting a frame